jundalisay/spblist/content/en/research/descartes/man/article-10.md

 The portion of blood that rises up to the brain through the arteries:
 - aids in the nutrition and preservation of brain tissue
 - primarily produces a very subtle breeze, or rather a highly agile and pure flame, which we call "animal spirits".

 The arteries are divided into countless small branches.
 These form marvelous networks that line the floors of the brain's ventricles like carpets.

-These converge around a gland roughly located in the center of the brain, near the entrance of its ventricles or cavities, and exist with nearly infinite pores.
+These converge around the pineal gland roughly in the center of the brain, near the entrance of its ventricles or cavities.
+- This gland has nearly infinite pores.

 The narrowness of those pores deny the passage of thicker blood parts.
 They allow only the finer parts to flow into the gland.